wang2510/AngularTutor/README.md

+# CopyRight
+This repo is using for educational purpose only and the repo owner holds all rights.
+DO NOT use it for any 3-party commercial purpose.

 # AngularTutor

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5. and used for tutoring purpose.

 ## Development server